vrubels/Notch2NL-Project/README.md

 scripts/ contains the scripts that were used to assemble 10X reads into bins using Gordion, construct scaffolds from Gordion contigs, and visualize both the bins and scaffolds on the browser.

+pdfs/ contains pdfs with stable URLs relating to Supp Table 4.